-North Mississippi Hospice will sponsor a grief support group meeting from noon to 1 p.m.
-Thursday at Azalea Gardens in Oxford.
+North Mississippi Hospice will sponsor a grief support group meeting at noon Thursday, Sept.
+9, at Azalea Gardens in Oxford.
+The meeting is open to anyone who has experienced loss.
 A light lunch will be provided.
-The meeting is open to anyone who has experienced a loss.
 For more information, call 234-0140.
-(August 10, 2010)
+(August 31, 2010)

-- Fletcher Brassell Jr. — died Sunday at his residence in Oxford.
-Arrangements are incomplete with Hodges-Freeman Funeral Home of Oxford.
+- Pricilla Romanda Gladney — 38, of Oxford died Sunday at Baptist Memorial Hospital-North Mississippi in Oxford.
+Arrangements are incomplete with Serenity-Martin Funeral Home of Oxford.

 - Kimberly Karol Herrin — 43, died Saturday at Sumner Regional Hospital in Gallatin, Tenn.
 Arrangements are incomplete with Waller Funeral Home of Oxford.

 - Lila Marie McGregor — 89, died Friday, Aug.
 27, 2010.
 Services were held Sunday at Tutor Memorial Funeral Home in Pontotoc.
 Burial followed in Carey Springs Cemetery.

 - Amanda McCain Pipkin — 38, died Thursday, Aug.
 26, 2010.
 Services were held Saturday in the Henry Chapel of Seven Oaks Funeral Home of Water Valley.
 Burial followed at Goshen Cemetery in Coffeeville.

 - Elizabeth Louise “Betty” Wilkinson — 86, died Friday, Aug.
 27, 2010.
 Services will be held at 11 a.m.
 Wednesday at the College Hill Presbyterian Church in Oxford.
 Visitation will be held an hour prior to the service at the church.
 Coleman Funeral Home of Oxford is in charge of local arrangements.